geopandas/geopandas/doc/source/docs/user_guide/projections.rst

    >>> crs == "EPSG:2953"
    False

-If we construct the CRS object from the EPSG code (truncated output):
+If you construct the CRS object from the EPSG code (truncated output):

 .. code-block:: python